cyberninjajuice/Blog/README.md

 E - Experiencing technical difficulties? **EXPRESS** them to me and I can restart my server and still keep your posts.

 F - FIND all the posts you're looking for.
 Just ***Send*** me a ***Question*** and I'll ***Look*** for them and easily send it to you.

+G - Glad you could read this article.
+Post comments to each Post (using a username of your choice, a title of your choice, an automatic timestamp, and we'll worry about which post you commented on!
+View a counter for how many comments have been made to your posts.
 ##FUTURE DEVELOPMENTS
 - Within a certain amount of time hours, minutes, years?
 You will be able to comment on posts.

 - Easily Find out how many posts you made on a certain topic with a search feature!
 Or an instances thing?
 Or I might even add keywords (Add your keywords to the bottom and have the amount of each keyword used on your Posts page!).

+- My thoughts on how to add  a comment/features: adding a comment to a particular article...
+To do this I will require a simple form which allows someone to post to a given postID.
+There will then have to be an associated comments table in the same database.
+When someone writes a comment to a particular post it will have to update that comment's PostID (much like an author's ID would appear on the books description) that comment's body (and title in some blogs but usually not...) that comment's user..It should have an automatically generated timestamp.
+Once a comment is posted to a particular article IF any comments exists they must be displayed on that post's page (along with the user, title, timestamp).
+Ideally the homepage where all the articles are would have a link with "0 comments" or more written.
+By clicking on that page the user is directed to: post/:id/comments/ (Ideally there would be only one page which would allow editing or deleting of all the comments.
+This may be achieved by having a textbody editor appear for each comment who's postID matches the req.params.id.)
+In conclusion comments require the following: (id, tag, body, author, postID-set by looking at id of comments written).
+The count of comments associated with a specific blogpost may be achieved by comments.withpostID(?).length.

 - Change the colors of your posts and customize the look and feel.